antmicro/nextpnr-fpga-interchange-site-preprocessor/README.md

 Descriptions for currently available options are available when running the program with `--help` flag.

-If an option requires you to specify a list of tile type names, you can use `:all` as a replacement for listing all tiles in the architecture.
+If an option requires you to specify a list of site type names, you can use `:all` as a replacement for listing all site types in the architecture.
 To list select entries you can repeat the flag multiple times (eq. `--json CLEM --json CLEL`).
 Keep in mind that NISP won't create any prefix directories you specify on its own.

 ### `preprocess` subcommand